mudita/MuditaOS/doc/database_v2.md

 ## Database Triggers <a name="triggers"></a>

 This trigger is responsible for taking action when new thread is created and inserted to threads table.
-As a result value of the count coulumn with _id equal to 1 in the threads_count table is incremented by 1.
+As a result value of the count column with _id equal to 1 in the threads_count table is incremented by 1.
 ```
 CREATE TRIGGER on_thread_insert AFTER INSERT ON threads BEGIN UPDATE threads_count SET count=count+1 WHERE _id=1; END;
 ```

 This trigger is responsible for taking action when thread is removedf rom threads table.
-As a result value of the count coulumn with _id equal to 1 in the threads_count table is decremented by 1.
+As a result value of the count column with _id equal to 1 in the threads_count table is decremented by 1.
 ```
 CREATE TRIGGER on_thread_remove AFTER DELETE ON threads BEGIN UPDATE threads_count SET count=count-1 WHERE _id=1; END;
 ```